Rafah offensive: 14 June to 21 June

 The Nahal Brigade eliminated militants, located weapons, several tunnel shafts and passages built by militants through walls of houses during its operations on 14 June according to the IDF, in addition to destroying stockpiled explosives they had found, while the IAF took out a hostile drone approaching the Maglan unit.
 Hamas meanwhile claimed that two Israeli hostages were killed due to an airstrike in Rafah a few days earlier.
 Five rockets were fired from the Al-Mawasi humanitarian zone according to the IDF, with two falling in open areas in Israel and the other three falling short in the Gaza Strip.
 Israeli helicopters with machine guns were reported in western Rafah.

 On 15 June, eight soldiers of the Combat Engineering Corps' 601st Battalion were killed after the Namer armored personnel carrier they were traveling in was targeted in Tel al-Sultan per the IDF, with Hamas claiming responsibility.
 The IDF also stated that the 401st brigade had eliminated around fifty militants during overnight clashes in Tel al-Sultan.
 Al Jazeera Arabic's correspondent reported Israeli forces were burning down homes in central Rafah.
 The Palestinian Press Agency reported about IDF bombing the Saudi neighborhood in western Rafah, while Oz Brigade in cooperation with Yahalom seized many weapons over the past week in Rafah according to the IDF.
 Hamas, Al-Aqsa Martyrs Brigades and the National Resistance Brigades attacked IDF forces in the Saudi neighborhood.

-The IDF on 16 June announced that it will hold daily tactical humanitarian pauses from 8 a.m. to 4 p.m. along the stretch of Salah al-Din Road from Kerem Shalom bording crossing to the European Hospital near Khan Yunis in order to allow delivery of aid, while also stating that it would continue to attack militants in Rafah.
+The IDF on 16 June announced that it will hold daily tactical humanitarian pauses from 8 a.m. to 4 p.m. along the stretch of Salah al-Din Road from Kerem Shalom border crossing to the European Hospital near Khan Yunis in order to allow delivery of aid, while also stating that it would continue to attack militants in Rafah.
 Israeli media reported that Netanyahu and the Minister of National Security Itamar Ben-Gvir opposed the decision, and it was made without the former or Gallant being informed about it.
 Meanwhile, it also announced that a soldier of the Nahal Brigade's reconnaissance unit was wounded, while two other soldiers and an interrogator of the Military Intelligence Directorate's Unit 504 were wounded.
 Al Jazeera Arabic reported Israeli forces targeted ambulances responding to the death of two people in Tal as-Sultan.